Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Evaluation

 As another point of comparison, we computed the cost of the polynomial evaluated by Horner's method as described in \Cref{sec:polynomials}.
 We also evaluated against the GQET from \Cref{sec:polynomials}, but its subnormalization and costs for our programs are higher than LCU and are omitted below.

-\paragraph{Results} In \Cref{tbl:algo-benchmark-comparison}, we present the runtime cost for each algorithm and polynomial implementation, as calculated by the \LangName{} compiler immediately before circuit generation.
-These results confirm that QSVT is favorable in cost for these algorithms by several orders of magnitude.
+\paragraph{Results} In \Cref{tbl:algo-benchmark-comparison}, we present the runtime cost for each benchmark and polynomial implementation, as calculated by the \LangName{} compiler immediately before circuit generation.
+These results confirm that QSVT is favorable in cost for these benchmarks by several orders of magnitude.
 They also indicate that subnormalization is the main bottleneck --- Horner's method achieves optimal query count, but its repeated use of arithmetic accumulates a large subnormalization.

 \LangName{} automatically produces the efficient circuits intended by the authors of these algorithms and empirically confirms the theoretical prediction of efficiency of QSVT over LCU\@.
-To our knowledge, our system is among the first to achieve this goal for executable quantum circuits.
+To our knowledge, our system is among the first to achieve this goal for executable quantum programs.